 Adherence to reality

-Personalisation means making the project correspond to the life of those who inhabit it, starting from the proposal.
-It does not mean applying a predefined style, nor filling rooms with specially designed pieces.
-Often the work proceeds by subtraction: eliminating the superfluous, reducing to synthesis, building a space that responds to concrete needs.
-A personalised interior clarifies how the day unfolds in that house, which rooms are central and which marginal, which gestures repeat, which objects must find their place, which functions remain unmet in the current state.
-The result works for that person, that family, that specific way of living.
+To personalise is to make the project correspond to the life of those who will inhabit it.
+Predefined styles and the accumulation of specially drawn pieces are foreign to this method, which often proceeds by subtraction, removing the superfluous, returning to synthesis, building a space that answers precise needs.
+A personalised interior makes clear how the day unfolds in that home, which rooms are central and which marginal, which gestures repeat, which objects ask for a place, which functions are left uncovered.
+The result holds for that person, that family, that specific way of living.

 Initial coordinates